-Key to the ScanScience Fluid Scanning Magic: In
+Key to the ScanScience Fluid Scanning

-Optical Microscopy, thanks to Fluid Immersion,
+Magic: In Optical Microscopy, thanks to

-resolution and magnification are both increased to
+magnification are both increased to the limit.

-the limit.
-Fluid Immersion does the same in
+Fluid Immersion does the same in scanning

-been the procedure used with drum scanners
+the procedure used with drum scanners

 costing up to $100K.

-Fluid Scanning benefits to photography go beyond
+Fluid Scanning benefits to photography go

-resolution: The extended dynamic range, increased
+beyond resolution: The extended dynamic

-contrast and color saturation makes images come
+saturation makes images come alive.

-The thousands spent on your finest lenses are
+The thousands spent on your finest lenses

-are fluid scans.
+quality scans are fluid scans.